 Your application fee can be paid to the Business Licensing Authority by cheque, money order or credit card.
 Please see further payment instructions on the relevant application form in the table on our Fees and forms page.

-The BLA will conduct checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify the information provided in the application form.
-Any disputes about the accuracy of the results will be referred to the ACIC.
+The BLA will conduct checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify your eligibility to be registered.
+Any disputes about the accuracy of the results of the checks will be referred to the ACIC.
+Visit the ACIC website.